galaxyproject/galaxy-hub/src/support/download-data/index.md

 **Command-line option:** from a terminal window on your computer, you can use **[wget](https://www.gnu.org/software/wget/manual/html_node/Download-Options.html#Download-Options)** or **[curl](http://en.wikipedia.org/wiki/CURL)**.

+> Note that this works for indivual datasets only.
+Dataset collections (complete) and datasets within collections cannot be retrieved with this method (currently - development for this feature is in progress).

 The direct download link to a dataset can be obtained by right clicking the floppy disk icon and choosing "Copy Link Location" (for most datasets) or "Download Dataset/Download bam_index" (for BAM datasets there are two